stv0g/cfac/README.md

 ## Disclaimer

-_cfac_ is currently under active development and considered in an alpha stage.

 _cfac_ accesses data from various sources by the means of web-scraping and undocumented APIs.
+Please be aware of the implications.

 ## Package contents